Alfred Stieglitz: The Photo-Secession and Camera Work (1902–1907)

-By 1904, Stieglitz was again mentally and physically exhausted and decided to take his family to Europe in May.
-He planned a grueling schedule of exhibitions, meetings and excursions and collapsed almost upon arrival in Berlin, where he spent more than a month recuperating.
-He spent much of the rest of 1904 photographing Germany while his family visited their relations there.
-On his way back to the U. S. Stieglitz stopped in London and met with leaders of the Linked Ring but was unable to convince them to set up a chapter of their organization in America (with Stieglitz as the director).

-On November 25, 1905, the "Little Galleries of the Photo-Secession" opened on Fifth Avenue with one hundred prints by thirty-nine photographers.
+On November 25, 1905, the "Little Galleries of the Photo-Secession" opened at 291 Fifth Avenue with one hundred prints by thirty-nine photographers.
 Steichen had recommended and encouraged Stieglitz, on his return from Europe, to lease out three rooms across from Steichen's apartment that the pair felt would be perfect to exhibit photography.
-The gallery became an instant success, with almost fifteen thousand visitors during its first season and, more importantly, print sales that totaled nearly $2,800.
-Work by his friend Steichen, who had an apartment in the same building, accounted for more than half of those sales.
+The gallery became an instant success, with almost fifteen thousand visitors during its first season and, more importantly, print sales that totaled nearly $2,800, more than half of those sales of Steichen's work.

 Stieglitz continued to focus his efforts on photography, at the expense of his family.
 Emmy, who hoped she would one day earn Stieglitz's love, continued giving him an allowance from her inheritance.

 In the October 1906 issue of Camera Work, his friend Joseph Keiley said: "Today in America the real battle for which the Photo-Secession was established has been accomplished – the serious recognition of photography as an additional medium of pictorial expression."

-Two months later the 42 year-old Stieglitz met 28 year-old artist Pamela Colman Smith, who wished to have her drawings and watercolors shown at his gallery.
+Two months later the 42-year-old Stieglitz met 28-year-old artist Pamela Colman Smith, who wished to have her drawings and watercolors shown at his gallery.
 He decided to show her work because he thought it would be "highly instructive to compare drawings and photographs in order to judge photography's possibilities and limitations".
 Her show opened in January 1907, with far more visitors to the gallery than any of the previous photography shows, and soon all of her exhibited works were sold.
 Stieglitz, hoping to capitalize on the popularity of the show, took photographs of her art work and issued a separate portfolio of his platinum prints of her work.